-Goldfish breeding is not an easy task.
+Goldfish breeding is not always an easy task and understanding how to breed goldfish properly can be a challenge, particularly for new goldfish-keepers.
 Unlike livebearers, such as guppies, goldfish can be relatively difficult to breed in captivity.

 In order to breed successfully, goldfish need their usual quality care – including plenty of space, good nutrition and excellent water conditions – plus specific temperature changes to induce breeding.

 Before starting a goldfish breeding programme, make sure you have enough room for both your adult fish and their fry.

 We also recommend purchasing all of the equipment needed to breed goldfish in advance.
 You don’t want to leave purchasing your fry tank until the last minute!

 Goldfish breeding equipment

 To start your own goldfish breeding program you will need the following equipment: